home-assistant/developers.home-assistant/docs/frontend/development.md

 ```

 :::note
-This needs to be done manually, even if you are using devcontainers.
+This needs to be done manually, even if you are using dev containers.
 Also, you will be asked to enter a code and authorize the script to fetch the latest translations.
 :::

 ## Development